petitess/petitess/prebiotic.md

 ### PREBIOTIC SHAKE
 - 2 tablespoons PHGG (Partially Hydrolyzed Guar Gum)
-- 2 tablespoons Rice bran
+- 2 tablespoons Rice bran (wheat bran, rye bran or barley bran works as well if gluten is not an issue)
-- 1-2 tablespoons Green banana powder/flour or/and Potato Starch
+- 2 tablespoons Green banana powder/flour or/and Potato Starch
 - 1 teaspoon Inulin
+- 1/2 teaspoon apple pactin
 - 500ml water
 - Add Everything to your shaker bottle and drink twice a day
 - After 2 months do only one shake as a maintenance dose

 ### SUPPLEMENTS
-- Butyrate one capsle with each meal
+- Butyrate 4000mg per day
 - Vitamin A (not carotenoids) take 50,000 IU/day

 ### EXAMPLE DIET